nginxinc/nginx-azure-workshops/labs/lab8/readme.md

-# Lab 8: NGINXaaS with Entra ID / Azure AD
+# Lab 8: Nginx for Azure with Entra ID / Azure AD

 <br/>